 the manner and form the information was provided in; and

-the information provided in response to the notice, and whether such information complied, in the ISOP’s view, with the Information Request Notice.
+the information provided in response to the notice, and whether such information complied, in the ISOP’s view, with the information request notice.

+1.25.6 For the purpose of paragraph 1.25, "User" means a transmission licensee other than the ISOP.

 Transmission System

 2.1 This section presents the planning criteria applicable to the connection of one